-Opportunities & challenges for Romanian homes 4 What is a Green Home?
-7 Assessing green performance of projects to determine qualification for Green Finance 8 How does the "Green Homes certified by RoGBC" Program work?
-9 What are the typical costs to the Project Developer for RoGBC's Green Homes certification?
+Opportunities & challenges for Romania's homes 4 What is a Green Home?
+Assessing green performance of projects to determine qualification for Green Finance 8 How does the "Green Homes certified by RoGBC" Program work?
+What are the typical costs to the Project Developer for RoGBC's Green Homes certification?
 10 What is a Green Mortage?
-11 How does the RoGBC Green Mortgage program work?
-12 Green Mortgage Eligibility Process 13 Responsibilities & Benefits from the program 14 Other Benefits to Stakeholders 15 Assessing Renovation projects for eligibility for Green Finance products 16 Green Renovation Loan Eligibility Process 17 Risks and mitigating factors 18 EU Taxonomy 19 About the Romania Green Building Council 27 Authors and researchers of the Green Homes certified by RoGBC and Green Mortgage program 29 Frequently asked questions 30 Reference notes cited in this toolkit 31 Appendix 1: Multi-Family Assessment criteria for Green Homes certified pojects New Construction & Major Refurbishment, Renovation & Retrrofits 32 Appendix 2: Single Family Assessment criteria for Green Homes certified pojects New Construction & Major Refurbishment, Renovation & Retrrofits 35 Appendix 3 Financial example for Green Mortgages 36 Appendix 4 Selection of projects for RoGBC's Green Homes & Green Mortgage program 37
+1 How does the RoGBC Green Mortgage programe work?
+12 Green Mortgage Eligibility Process 13 Responsabilities & Benefits from the program 14 Other Benefits to Stakeholders 15 Assessing Renovation projects for eligibility for Green Finance products?
+16 Green Renovation Loan Eligibility Process 17 Risks and mitigating factors 18 About the Romania Green Building Council 19 Authors and researchers of the Green Homes certified by RoGBC and Green Mortgage program 20 Frequently asked questions 2 Reference notes cited in this toolkit 22 Appendix 1: Multi-Family Assessment criteria for Green Homes certified pojects New Construction & Major Refurbishment, Renovation & Retrrofits 23 Appendix 2: Single Family Assessment criteria for Green Homes certified pojects New Construction & Major Refurbishment, Renovation & Retrrofits 2.
+Appendix 3 Financial example for Green Mortgages 27 Appendix 4 Selection of projects for RoGBC's Green Homes & Green Mortgage program 28

-Opportunities & challenges for Romanian home
+Opportunities & challenges for Romania's home